 Take advantage of cheap transportation and convenient stops for a progressive SunRail date night.
 Church Street, Florida Hospital Health Village, and Winter Park are all stations with great restaurants within walking distance.
 Feast on savory desserts and cocktails at Better Than Sex (Florida Hospital Health Village) and farm to table fare at The Parkview (Winter Park).
 Also try: a SunRail happy hour crawl!

 Cat lovers will want to make the 40-minute drive to the Orlando Cat Café in Clermont.
-Grab your coffee from Axum Coffee, and then head into the cat play area to spend an hour petting and playing with the resident felines.
+Grab your coffee, and then head into the cat play area to spend an hour petting and playing with the resident felines.
 All cats are available for adoption.
-Visit Tuesday-Sunday, or attend one of the cafés special monthly events like High Tea with the Kitties or Yoga with Cats.
-Admission is $8/person, and special event prices vary.

-33. Explore Disney parks after dark during Disney After Hours
+32. Explore Disney after dark during Disney After Hours

 On a clear day, The Wheel at ICON Park offers unparalleled views of nearby theme parks, resorts, and the Orlando skyline.
 Bonus: each capsule is air-conditioned.
-Tickets are $20 for Florida residents.
+Florida Residents can score discounted tickets online.

 36. See a classic movie